tree logo Follow Us On Facebook Talk About Us On X See Us On Instagram

 • Acoustic and thermal underlayment beneath floors.

-The result is a material that maintains the “feel” and vapor behavior of wood, while performing closer to conventional insulation materials in terms of R-value.
-When paired with dense-packed cellulose or other natural insulations in the cavity, compressed wood products help create a high-performance, low-plastic building envelope.
+The result is a material that preserves the natural vapor permeability and feel of wood, while performing closer to conventional insulation systems.
+When combined with dense-packed cellulose or other natural cavity insulation, compressed wood products help create a high-performance, low-plastic building envelope.

 Innovations in wood-based insulative materials